Not sure what the personal injury discount rate is all about?

 Whatever happens, we're upfront about the price of your insurance

 We've amended our prices based on this decision.
 We expect the industry overall and other insurance companies will need to do the same.

 Whatever happens, we aim to be clear with our customers about the price of their LV= insurance.

-From 1 April 2017, when your insurance is due for renewal, your renewal letter now includes the price you paid for your previous year's cover.
+When your insurance is due for renewal, your renewal letter now includes the price you paid for your previous year's cover.

 This makes it easier for you to compare the cost of insurance